JwonLe/372final/Hangman Test Instructions.md

 (minimum score: 50)
 ```

-- Score is saved in `playerScore.txt`.
+- Score is updated in `playerScore.txt`.

 ---

 ## 4. Hint System
 - Type `hint` during gameplay to reveal one unguessed letter.
-- Only works once per game.
 - Using a hint reduces your final score.

 ---